Varsity Traditions: Spooky football game nearing 80th year in Anoka | Strib Varsity

 “The community comes from everywhere.
 Parents, families, second cousins, they all just come out and watch us play,” said Deborah Ayeni, a senior who plays on the defensive line and at tight end.
 “The opponents show out, too.
 So it’s just a crazy, crazy place to be in.”

-The Pumpkin Bowl has turned some the most dedicated Christmas fans, such as Wasurick, into supporters of the spooky season.
+The Pumpkin Bowl has turned some of the most dedicated Christmas fans, such as Wasurick, into supporters of the spooky season.

 ADVERTISEMENT